Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • First, You have to navigate to the Accounting Menu.

-• Now, From the drop down menu of accounting, choose Write Checks option from the list of options.
+• Now, From the drop-down menu of accounting, choose the write checks option from the list of options.

 • Enter a sum in the Amount field once you select a vendor from the drop-down menu of the vendor.

-• Correct information for that check (vendors check) should be included in the check number and the date fields.
+• The correct information for that check (vendor check) should be included in the check number and the date fields.

 • To choose the correct sub-account, you have to click on the drop-down menu which is available next to the Accounts column.